Project impresses Defence Minister - Kelowna Capital News

 “I feel its setting amongst the high school youth of our city foretells a positive inclusive future at a time when cities in other parts of North America seem to be getting swallowed up in growing divides.”

-The Punjab’s Lahore Division on landing first five months before Canadians, helped save the beleaguered British expeditionary force from annihilation in the first Battle of Ypres ( October 1914), and then, in the second battle of Ypres ( April 1915), stood shoulder to shoulder with Canada amidst the poppies even as the first major chemical weapons attack in history wreaked havoc upon them all.
+The Punjab’s Lahore Division landed five months before the Canadians and helped save the beleaguered British expeditionary force from annihilation in the first Battle of Ypres (October 1914), and then, in the second battle of Ypres (April 1915), stood shoulder to shoulder with Canada amidst the poppies even as the first major chemical weapons attack in history wreaked havoc upon them all.

 “Prejudice in the past has led to a non-inclusive narration of the events of First World War in Canada,” said Purewal.
 “When you see that these ‘others’ fought shoulder to shoulder with our own in the good fight, it becomes a little harder to dehumanize them as the ‘other.’